danny460/chat-app/README.md

 * Multiple chatroom

 * **Chat Features:**
-	* Show user is typing
+	* ~~Show user is typing~~
-	* Show list of online users in chatroom
+	* Show list of online users in chatroom.
+	* New user can see past chat.
-	* Add private peer messaging
+	* Add private peer messaging.
-	* Own message shown differently
+	* Sender's message is shown differently on sender's view.
-	* @User functionality
+	* @User functionality.
-	* Revoke sent message
+	* Revoke sent message.
 ...